-So I changed my weightlifting routine a little and nailed down my nutrition and went on a 6-8 weeks cut as it’s called in the fitness world.
+So I changed my weightlifting routine a little and nailed down my nutrition and went on a 6-8 weeks cut.

-Then towards the end of July 2015 I started at the beginning of Crossfit with what’s called a 1/2 Cindy routine and did 2 of those workouts a week whilst also lifting med/heavy weights on both days at the weekends.
+Then towards the end of July 2015 I started Crossfit with what’s called a 1/2 Cindy routine and did 2 of those workouts a week whilst also lifting med/heavy weights on both days at the weekends.

 Crossfit didn’t last too long as I got bored of the bodyweight workouts quite quickly and as I’ve never really enjoyed the olympic lifts I never bothered trying to get into them and so I went back to my weight lifting routines 3-4 times a week.

 I then left the farm job due to financial reasons at the end of 2015, and this led to me moving back to my home town.
 During this time I stopped lifting weights and doing any decent exercise for about 4 months.

-Once I got settled back in a new job and new house in the city, I started lifting weights again and and got my fitness and strength levels back to decent levels, but not where I knew they could be.
+Once I got settled back in a new job and new house in the city, I started lifting weights again and got my fitness and strength levels back to decent levels.